markodayan/research.2077.xyz/src/content/blog/eip-7503-zero-knowledge-wormholes.md

 * **Philanthropy**: Charities and political organizations can receive funds without the sender's identity being permanently recorded on-chain.
 Individuals can donate to certain causes without compromising their public reputations.

 EIP-7503 can also be used for _non-privacy_reasons:
+1. Currently, centralized exchanges (CEXes) must generate a unique address to receive a deposit from a user and need to send transactions that transfer balances of each address to one or more cold wallets as part of operational security processes.
+With EIP-7503, a CEX operator can create a single burn address that receives deposits from a set of users and generate a proof-of-burn that withdraws all deposits accumulated in the burn address to the cold wallet in a single transaction.
+A reduction in the number of transactions required to consolidate CEX deposits in a cold wallet benefits the CEX operator (reduced operational costs) and the network (lower number of on-chain transactions).

+2. Any entity that processes a significant amount of payments on-chain can leverage EIP-7503 to improve operational efficiency—so CEXes aren’t the only beneficiaries.
+Merchants, charity organizations, and crypto-native payment rails are some examples of organizations that use EIP-7503 to reduce operational overhead by aggregating deposits in burn addresses and spreading transaction costs across multiple deposits.
+This aspect of EIP-7503 has the desired side-effect of creating financial incentives to join the anonymity set and increases the overall privacy for accounts conducting private transfers.

+## 2. Balancing privacy with utility and regulatory compliance
 EIP-7503 provides a simple path toward enshrining transaction privacy on Ethereum without requiring extensive modifications to the protocol.
 In particular, EIP-7503 will allow Ethereum to offer transaction privacy without facing problems confronting other privacy-focused blockchains like Zcash and Monero.

 Although I have [written in defense of privacy coins previously](https://fullycrypto.com/the-case-for-privacy-coins), it doesn't take a lot to see that privacy coins like ZEC (Zcash) and MNR (Monero) cannot achieve the goal of introducing decentralized, private, and _usable_ money into the global economy.
 With regulatory pressures forcing exchanges to delist privacy coins, owners will find it increasingly harder to take advantage of the privacy offered by Zcash, Monero, and other protocols explicitly designed to conceal transaction information in real-world contexts.
 This excerpt from Haseeb Qureshi's _[Why Privacy Coins Haven't Taken Off](https://medium.com/dragonfly-research/why-privacy-coins-havent-taken-off-3a8beae37f14)_ provides a good introduction to the challenges facing "hardcore" privacy projects today: